 This is the normal setting for the valve.
-The pool water is drawn by the pump, passed through the filter, and is then returned back into the pool as clean water.
+The pool water is drawn by the pump motor, passed through the filter, and is then returned back to the pool as clean water.

 This setting is used to flush out the filter when the sand filter media becomes overloaded with dirt and debris.
 Water is drawn from the pool, is passed through the filter sand and then exits out of the filter as dirty water.
-A high pressure sand filter means it's time to backwash.
-Once this part of your swimming pool sand filter maintenance is accomplished your system is ready to rinse.
+A high pressure sand filter reading means it's time to backwash.

 This function allows for the pool water to circulate without passing through the swimming pool filter sand again.
 This setting is used when chemicals need to be mixed in the pool.